cc-archive/cc-global-components/Contributing.md

 ```

 ### Testing Locally
-To test locally how it will behave when hosted on a CDN, create a base HTML file:
+To test locally how it will behave when hosted on a CDN, serve the file `dev.html` found in the root directory:
   ```html
     <!DOCTYPE html>
     <html lang="en">